Ichaelus/Github-Classifier/Documentation/Documentation.md

 On the one hand that was beneficial but in order for most of our classifiers to work correctly we needed a large amount of samples with clear and easy to interpret features to confirm assumptions about correlation between features.
 We partly tackled this problem by adjusting the parameters which determine when a classification is assumed to be confident/unsure.

-To create the optimal feature vector every team member compiled a list of possible features (see Discussion/Feature Vector Ideas).
-We then discussed every proposal and added further ones.
-It's notable that the features considered most important by us at first where almost exclusively text based.
-Readme, description, foldernames, filenames, authorname and more.
-Unfortunatley we had to limit the access of our models to the folder and filenames of only the first layer in a repository's folder-structure.
-This was due to the previously mention API-Call limit.
-"In Diskussionen einigten wir uns auch der Verlockung durch festgelegte Schlüsselwörter zu widerstehen, Mustererkennung sollte dem Klassifizierer überlassen bleiben." # Soll das hier rein?
-In these discussion we discovered many features we first neglected: used programming languages (with a possible emphasis on the main language), depth of the folder-structure, commit count, average commit-length, branch count, whether a download of the repository is allowed, folder-count, number of files and more.
-Later we additionally implemented the average Levenshtein distance between folder and filenames.
-This was done due to a lack of any feature that can give us valuable information despite the fact that many DOCS or HW folder-/filenames are often similar.

 ### Class Descriptions
 As we didn't consider the class descriptions to be precise we added further explanations and